wein.plus

 Monasteries

-Many Roman Catholic religious orders owned extensive vineyards.
-The monastic business was often based on professionally run viticulture.
-These orders contributed significantly to the development of viticulture in many countries in Europe and also in the New World.
-Among the best known and most important in terms of viticulture are those of the Benedictines, Carthusians and Cistercians.
+Many Roman Catholic religious communities owned extensive vineyards.
+The monastery operations were often based on professional viticulture.
+These orders contributed significantly to the development of viticulture in many European countries and also in the New World.
+The Benedictine, Carthusian and Cistercian orders are among the best known and most important in terms of viticulture.
 See also Eucharist, Church and Mass wine.

 Klöster - Saint Pierre d’Hautvillers

 The picture above shows the famous Benedictine abbey of Saint Pierre d'Hautvillers in Champagne, where the famous monk Dom Pierre Pérignon (1638-1715), who is credited with the invention of champagne, worked.
-The picture below shows Heiligenkreuz Abbey in the Wienerwald in Lower Austria, which was founded in 1133 by the Cistercian Order.
-They also founded the Freigut Thallern winery, one of the oldest in Austria, near the well-known wine-growing community of Gumpoldskirchen in the wine-growing region of Thermenregion.
-The Order still runs it today.
+The picture below shows Heiligenkreuz Abbey in the Vienna Woods in Lower Austria, which was founded by the Cistercian order in 1133.
+They also founded the Freigut Thallern winery, one of the oldest wineries in Austria, near the well-known wine-growing community of Gumpoldskirchen in the wine-growing region of Thermenregion.
+The order still runs it today.

 Voices of our members